connexcs/docs/docs/customer-portal/cp-dialogs.md

 !!! note "Ended Status"
     "Ended" indicates a call is over, but the telephony switches are still tearing down the call, including the Real-time Transport Protocol (RTP) stream and any final signaling.
 After that, the server gathers data for billing.

-    Also, you can select and end the calls using **End Calls** and the calls are terminated using the MI Termination.